douglascybersec/AutomaticIPv4-Calculator/README.md

 ## **How to Use**
 1. **Download and Install**
-   - To get started, **download the zip file** and install it on your pc, it comes with all the dependencies no need of additional files to run it!
+   - To get started, **download the zip file** and install it on your pc, it comes with all the dependencies no need of additional files to run it.
-   -  **install with git clone** available to work  in windows platform so far but you can get the python file and use in other platforms too.
+   -  **install with git clone** available to work  in windows platform so far but you can reuse the python file iin other OS(Mac).
     Open a terminal in your desired directory and run